Historic Parks, Gardens and Demesnes

 The Register of Parks, Gardens and Demesnes of Special Historic Interest

 The Register of Parks, Gardens and Demesnes of Special Historic Interest was established in the late 1990s to identify those sites that can be considered of exceptional importance within Northern Ireland.
 Inclusion is based upon a clear set of criteria and around 252 sites have been selected on the main Register.
-A comprehensive revision of the entries in the Register is under review and will be published here shortly.
+A comprehensive revision of the entries has been undertaken and is available to view on the Register of Parks and Gardens and Demesnes of Special Historic Interest for Northern Ireland

 All sites in the record have been mapped onto the Historic Environment Map Viewer, including the register boundary maps.
 The Heritage Gardens Inventory also provides a list of sites contained in the record, with basic details.